-The FOP asserts that Executive Steward Burton has been a police officer with the MPD for fifteen years.
-"In disarming Executive Steward Burton without any basis or legitimate grounds, the MPD has endangered him."
+The FOP asserts that Chairman Baumann has been a police officer with the MPD for seven years.
+Furthermore, the FOP argues that "[t]he Chairman's status as a police officer is well known due to his public and media appearances.
+In disarming the Chairman without any basis or legitimate grounds, the MPD has endangered him."
 (Compl. at p.
 8).

 The FOP contends that by the conduct described above MPD is in violation of D.C.
-Code § 1-617.04(a) by "interfering, restraining, or coercing Executive Steward Burton's exercise of rights guaranteed by the CMPA."
+Code § 1-617.04(a) by "interfering, restraining, or coercing Chairman Kristopher Baumann's exercise of rights guaranteed by the CMPA."
 (Compl. at p.
 8).
 Specifically, FOP asserts that:

-(a) Executive Steward Burton was engaged in protected union activities by using up to 40 hours each week for the purpose of carrying out his []FOP representational responsibilities under the CBA; (b) Respondents knew of the activities because they were expressly disclosed and guaranteed by the CBA; (c) there was express anti-union animus by the MPD and the Respondents demonstrated by Respondents' improper issuance of the new requirements that all full-time []FOP representatives complete inservice training despite accepted past practices, applying this requirement outside of the calendar year, improperly confiscating Executive Steward's gun in violation of the CBA in an attempt to intimidate and embarrass Executive Steward Burton, failing to provide Executive Steward Burton with identification despite having knowledge that he required this identification to enter a secure building and represent []FOP members, disarming Executive Steward Burton without any basis or legitimate grounds, and trying to cripple the []FOP and the []FOP's top officials; (d) Respondents attempted to interfere, restrain or coerce Executive Steward Burton in the exercise of his rights guaranteed by the CBA by issuing the new requirements and requiring Executive Steward Burton to attend annual in-service training, preventing Executive Steward Burton from using 40 hours each week for the purpose of carrying out his representational responsibilities under the CBA; and (e) Respondents disciplined the Executive Steward Burton by revoking his police powers and confiscating his gun and badge in violation of Article 12 § 14 of the CBA for failing to complete in-service training.
+(a) the Chairman was engaged in protected union activities by using up to 40 hours each week for the purpose of carrying out his []FOP representational responsibilities under the CBA; (b) Respondents knew of the activities because they were expressly disclosed and guaranteed by the CBA; (c) there was express antiunion animus by the MPD and the Respondents demonstrated by 1.
+Respondents' improper issuance of the new requirements that all full-time []FOP representatives complete in-service training despite accepted past practices, 2. applying this requirement outside of the calendar year, 3. improperly confiscating the

+Chairman's gun in violation of the CBA in an attempt to intimidate and embarrass the Chairman, 4. disarming the Chairman without any basis or legitimate grounds, and 5. trying to cripple the []FOP and the []FOP's top officials; (d) Respondents attempted to interfere, restrain or coerce the Chairman in the exercise of his rights guaranteed by the CBA by issuing the new requirements and requiring the Chairman to attend annual in-service training, preventing the Chairman from using 40 hours each week for the purpose of carrying out his representational responsibilities under the CBA; and (e) Respondents disciplined the Chairman by revoking his police powers and confiscating his gun and badge in violation of Article 12 § 14 of the CBA for failing to complete inservice training.
 (Compl. at pgs.
 8-9).